ialonsolinares/ialonsolinares/README.md

-<h1 align="center">Hi, I am Ignacio </h1>
+<h1 align="center"> Welcome stranger </h1>

 ## 👋 Hello there!

-I'm Ignacio Alonso López-Linares, a consultant specializing in Data Science and AI, currently based in Madrid, Spain.
+I'm Ignacio Alonso, a consultant specializing in Data Science and AI, currently based in Madrid, Spain.
 I am passionate about bringing data and business together by creating innovative solutions.

 ## 💼 Professional Experience